-the history dates all the way back to 1978, where one Glynn Stockdale retailed a treasure trove of items within his Antique furniture shop on King Street.
+The museum history dates all the way back to 1978, where one Glynn Stockdale retailed a treasure trove of items from his Antique furniture shop on King Street.

-The beginning of the Penny Farthing museum emerged when one customer simply asked whether Glynn would like to buy a ‘Penny Farthing’, from which a childhood fascination was re-awoken.
-Over the coming years Glynn would become steadfastly dedicated to feeding his fascination with big wheeled machines, building month upon month and year upon year a collection that is today proudly presented by the Courtyard.
+The Penny Farthing museum began when a customer simply asked if Glynn would like to buy a ‘Penny Farthing’?
+From which a childhood fascination was re-awoken.
+Over the coming years Glynn would become dedicated to feeding his fascination with these eccentric big wheeled machines, building month upon month and year upon year a unique collection that is today proudly presented by the Courtyard.

-From the years that followed 1978 Glynn had built up a collection of hundreds of bicycles which culminated in his founding, along with similarly impassioned hobbyists, the 10-yearly Knutsford Great Race for vintage bike enthusiasts (the next is scheduled for 2020).
+From 1978 Glynn began to build up a collection of hundreds of bicycles which culminated in his founding, along with similarly impassioned hobbyists, the 10-yearly Knutsford Great Race for vintage bike enthusiasts (the next is scheduled for 2020).

 “I’d always been fascinated by the big wheel.
 Penny farthings were only made for 20 years, from 1871 to 1891, but young Victorians developed a cult following for them and even when they realised the chain-driven bikes were faster, they continued to ride their penny farthings well past their sell-by-date.”